DevOps-TangoMe/BucketSyncer/README.md

 ### BucketSyncerScheduler

     ### Schedule BucketSyncer as a cron job, publish error report and regular report to AWS SNS

+    ### System Requirements
+        python 2.7
+        required modules: future, pytimeparse, boto, APScheduler
+        * Avoid using pip to install APScheduler.
+Download source code from https://pypi.python.org/pypi/APScheduler/ and do "setup.py develop" to install.
+Otherwise it will return "No trigger by the name "interval" was found".

     ### Usage

         config BucketSyncerScheduler by entering the SNS credentials in config/config.cfg